 The best Table Rate Shipping for WooCommerce.
 Period.
 Create shipping rules based on weight, order totals or item count.

 There are other shipping plugins on the market.
-Some of them are integrations such as DPD UK.
-These plugins not only let you add a shipping method but they have some additional features.
-DPD UK creates shipments automatically for selected order status (i.e. completed):
+Some of them are integrations such as DPD UK plugin.
+This plugin not only lets you add a shipping method, but also creates shipments automatically for selected order status (i.e. completed):

 In this article you have learned what are the WooCommerce shipping methods and how to configure them.
 Also, you’ve learned some additional options if the default WooCommerce shipping methods don’t fit your needs.
 If you have any questions about this topic, just use the comment section below.
 Have a good day!